HomeSpecialties › Cardiology

 8–11 years

-Typical — internship, residency, a competitive entry to BPT, the Divisional exams, then a competitive jump onto Advanced Training (often after extra unaccredited cardiology/registrar time and research to build a competitive CV).
-The RACP doesn't publish a typical number of pre-Advanced-Training years.
+Typical: intern, residency, BPT and the Divisional exams, then the competitive jump onto Advanced Training — usually after extra unaccredited cardiology/registrar time and research.
+The RACP publishes no typical pre-Advanced-Training figure.

 Internship & residency